-- If nShield CSPs (CAPI, CNG) was selected: 32bit CSP install wizard, which sets up CSPs for 32-bit applications - If nShield CSPs (CAPI, CNG) was selected: 64bit CSP install wizard, which sets up CSPs for 64-bit applications - If nShield CSPs (CAPI, CNG) was selected: CNG configuration wizard, which sets up the CNG providers - If nShield Java was selected: KeySafe, which runs the key management application - If nShield Remote Administration Client Tools was selected: Remote Administration Client, which runs the remote administration client
+- If nShield CSPs (CAPI, CNG) was selected: 32bit CSP install wizard, which sets up CSPs for 32-bit applications - If nShield CSPs (CAPI, CNG) was selected: 64bit CSP install wizard, which sets up CSPs for 64-bit applications - If nShield CSPs (CAPI, CNG) was selected: CNG configuration wizard, which sets up the CNG providers - If nShield Remote Administration Client Tools was selected: Remote Administration Client, which runs the remote administration client

 If selected, the SNMP agent will be installed, but will not be added to the Services area in Control Panel > Administrative Tools of the target Windows machine.
-If you wish to install the SNMP agent as a service, consult the nShield SNMP Monitor v13.6.8 Install and User guide.
+If you wish to install the SNMP agent as a service, consult the nShield SNMP Monitor v13.7.3 Install and User guide.